 Prescription glasses and sunglasses

-If you wear prescription glasses, be sure to pack more than one set in case you lose one or they get broken.
+If you wear prescription glasses, pack more than one set in case you lose one or they get broken.
 You will be outdoors for much of the time, so ensure you pack a hat, sunblock, long sleeves, and lip balm.

 Clothes and toiletries

 Most international airlines will restrict your check-in luggage to around 20 to 30kgs.
-However, depending on your itinerary you may be restricted to as little as 12 to 20 kgs, often including your hand luggage.
+However, depending on your itinerary, you may be limited to as little as 12 to 20 kgs, often including your hand luggage.

 Depending on your itinerary:

 (i) A laundry service is usually available in most safari camps and lodges.
-The exception will be for adventure camping and mobile tented safaris where it is often difficult, due the mobile nature, to offer a laundry service.
+The exception will be for adventure camping and mobile tented safaris, where it is often difficult, due to the mobile nature, to offer a laundry service.

 (ii) It may also be possible to store luggage before your safari.